gitops-tools/tekton-ci/README.md

 before_script:
   - wget -O- -nv https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh | sh -s v1.24.0

-# This provides ordering of the jobs defined in the pipeline,
+# This provides ordering of the tasks defined in the pipeline,
-# all tasks in each stage will be scheduled ahead of the tasks in
+# all steps in each stage will be scheduled ahead of the tasks in
 # subsequent stages.
 stages:
   - test
   - build

-# This is a "Job" called "format", it's executed in the "test" stage above.
+# This is a "Task" called "format", it's executed in the "test" stage above.
 # It will be executed in the top-level directory of the checked out code.
 format:
   stage: test